Critical Kaluza-Klein black holes and black strings in D = 10: Introduction and results

 The goal of the present work is to construct NUBS and LOC in $D = 10$ very close to the critical point, where these branches of black holes merge.
 Critical solutions have only been previously constructed in $D = 5, 6$ \cite{Kalisch:2016fkm,Kalisch:2017bin}; for higher values of $D$, gravity becomes more localized near the horizon of the black object, which makes the numerical construction more challenging, especially very close to the critical point.
 Note that \cite{Dias:2017uyv} previously constructed both NUBS and LOC in $D = 10$, but their solutions were very far from the critical regime since the aim of that paper was different (see below).

 At the critical dimension $D^*$ the dynamical stability of weakly NUBS changes from being unstable for $D<D^*$ to being stable for $D>D^*$.
-However, for $D=12, 13$ \cite{Figueras:2012xj} found that NUBS with a sufficiently large non-uniformity can also be dynamically stable.\footnote{It is plausible that stable NUBS also exist in $D=11$ for larger values of the non-uniformity parameter than in \cite{Figueras:2012xj}.} This paper showed that there exists a turning point, i.e., a maximum of the mass/area, along the NUBS branch where the stability properties of the solutions change.
+However, for $D=12, 13$ \cite{Figueras:2012xj} found that NUBS with a sufficiently large non-uniformity can also be dynamically stable.\footnote{It is plausible that stable NUBS also exist in $D=11$ for larger values of the non-uniformity parameter than in \cite{Figueras:2012xj}.} This paper showed that there exists a turning point, i.e.\ a maximum of the mass/area, along the NUBS branch where the stability properties of the solutions change.
 On the other hand, in $D = 5,6$ such a turning point is present along the LOC branch.
-The study of the critical geometry in \cite{Kol:2002xz} showed that $D=10$ is the critical dimension of the cone geometry that governs the topology change.
-For $D<10$, the approach of physical quantities to their critical values is controlled by a (dimension-dependent) power law with infinitely many oscillations (i.e., turning points); this behaviour has been beautifully confirmed in \cite{Kalisch:2017bin} for $D=5,6$.
-On the other hand, for $D>10$ the approach to the critical point should be given by two independent power laws, with no oscillations. $D=10$ is the marginal case and the approach to the critical point should be controlled by a power law with a logarithmic correction.
-In this paper we confirm this picture in $D=10$.
-Furthermore, as we move along both the LOC and the NUBS branches and approach the critical solution from both sides, we do not find any turning points on either of the branches.
-This suggests that in $D=10$ the merger happens precisely at a cusp in the phase diagram and our numerical data supports this.
+In $D = 10$, as we move along both the LOC and the NUBS branches and approach the critical solution from both sides, we do not find any turning points on either of the branches.
 Therefore, the simplest picture that emerges from our work is that, sufficiently far from the critical solution, in $D<10$ there should exist a turning point along the LOC branch, in $D>10$ the turning point occurs along the NUBS, and in $D=10$ there are no turning points at all.
-See Fig. \ref{fig:conj}.
-Recently \cite{Emparan:2018bmi} confirmed the existence turning points in the phase diagram of NUBS in $D<14$ using the large $D$ expansion, but the reliability of their approach breaks down at around $D\approx 9$.
-However, the methods of \cite{Emparan:2018bmi} did not allow them to study critical solutions in detail.
-Therefore, our results complement theirs.
+See Fig.\ \ref{fig:conj}.
+Recently, \cite{Emparan:2018bmi} confirmed the existence turning points in the phase diagram of NUBS in $D<14$ using the large-$D$ expansion, but the reliability of their approach breaks down at around $D\approx 9$.
+Notice, however, that the methods of \cite{Emparan:2018bmi} did not allow them to study critical solutions in detail and therefore our results complement theirs.